accessibilitywars/zaw2/content/builds/heal-alac-tempest.md

 With the recent changes to {{ trait(id="1986") }}, Tempest now both heals and gives Alacrity to allies you grant an aura to.
 As a whole, Elementalist has lots of auras in its kit, and Tempest adds even more.
 Together with {{ trait(id="361") }}, this allows Tempest to constantly apply auras onto its allies.

-We are also abusing changes to {{ trait(id="1675") }} to deal damage as part of the boon/healing rotation. {{ trait(id="1675") }} makes it so that Burning damage you deal scales of Power instead of Condition Damage, and by taking a full set of Harrier's equipment (Power/Healing/Boon Duration), we are maxing out the efficiency of the equipment.
+We are also maximising {{ trait(id="1675") }} to deal damage as part of the boon/healing rotation. {{ trait(id="1675") }} makes it so that Burning damage you deal scales of Power instead of Condition Damage, and by taking a full set of Harrier's equipment (Power/Healing/Boon Duration), we are maxing out the efficiency of the equipment.

 ## Boon Coverage